 5 rows in set (0.001 sec)

-# Gives the user nextcloud from the local machine ('nextcloud'@'localhost') all permission in the nextcloud database and sets the password for the user nextcloud (e.g., yourpassword).
+# Gives the nextcloud user from the local machine ('nextcloud'@'localhost') all privileges/permission on the nextcloud database only.

 # It reloads the grant tables in the MariaDB server, ensuring that any changes made take effect immediately.